-They might not be able to talk, but cats have a plethora of ways in which they can communicate with us.
-Caterwauling, or yowling or howling, is one way.
+They might not be able to talk, but cats have a plethora of ways in which they can communicate.
+Caterwauling is one such way.
+Caterwauling is a shrill, howling noise a cat may make for a number of reasons.
 It can be incredibly disturbing when you hear it, and once you have heard it, you know what the noise is.

 Causes Of Caterwauling